 Great Northern Peninsula Thriving Regions Partnership Process

-The Harris Centre and Grenfell Campus (through GO Engagement) are partnering to deliver the Sustainable Northern Coastal Communities Initiative and Thriving Regions Partnership Process on the Great Northern Peninsula.
+In 2016, the Harris Centre partnered with Grenfell Campus (through GO Engagement) to deliver the Sustainable Northern Coastal Communities Initiative and Thriving Regions Partnership Process on the Great Northern Peninsula.

 Our Way Forward: Sharing Knowledge and Building Capacity for Regional Developme, St. Anthony, November 15-18, 2016